smart-data-models/dataModel.GreenEnergy/GreenEnergyMeasurement/doc/spec_JA.md

         type: Property
         units: KWT
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     eolicPowerGenerated:
-      description: 'Specifies the amount of power generated using eolic energy.
+      description: Specifies the amount of power generated using eolic energy.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       minimum: 0
       type: number
       x-ngsi: